Canon 5D Mark IV vs Olympus E-M1 II

-The Canon EOS 5D Mark IV and the Olympus OM-D E-M1 Mark II are two digital cameras that were revealed to the public, respectively, in August 2016 and September 2016.
+The Canon EOS 5D Mark IV and the Olympus OM-D E-M1 Mark II are two digital cameras that were officially introduced, respectively, in August 2016 and September 2016.
 The 5D Mark IV is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (5D Mark IV) and a Four Thirds (E-M1 II) sensor.
-The Canon has a resolution of 30.1 megapixel, whereas the Olympus provides 20.2 MP.
+The Canon has a resolution of 30.1 megapixels, whereas the Olympus provides 20.2 MP.

 Body comparison: Canon 5D Mark IV vs Olympus E-M1 II